leondz/garak/docs/source/garak.generators.nvcf.rst

 * temperature - Temperature for generation.
 Passed as a value to the endpoint.
 * top_p - Number of tokens to sample.
 Passed as a value to the endpoint.
-* invoke_url_base - Base URL for the NVCF endpoint (default is for NVIDIA-hosted functions).
+* invoke_uri_base - Base URL for the NVCF endpoint (default is for NVIDIA-hosted functions).
-* fetch_url_format - URL to check for request status updates (default is for NVIDIA-hosted functions).
+* status_uri_base - URL to check for request status updates (default is for NVIDIA-hosted functions).
 * timeout - Read timeout for HTTP requests (note, this is network timeout, distinct from inference timeout)
 * version_id - API version id, postpended to endpoint URLs if supplied
 * stop_on_404 - Give up on endpoints returning 404 (i.e. nonexistent ones)